cython/cython/Demos/freeze/README.rst

 NAME
 ====

-cython_freeze.py - create a C file for embedding Cython modules
+cython_freeze - create a C file for embedding Cython modules

 SYNOPSIS
 ========

-cython_freeze.py module [...]
+cython_freeze module [...]

 DESCRIPTION
 ===========

-**cython_freeze.py** generates a C source file to embed a Python interpreter with one or more Cython modules built in.
+**cython_freeze** generates a C source file to embed a Python interpreter with one or more Cython modules built in.
 This allows one to create a single executable from Cython code, without having to have separate shared objects for each Cython module.